KatrienColson/GNK-Easley-1.17/1.main-course/1.setup/3.terminal/README.md

 ## Exercises
 These exercises are meant to be done alone, think about what you do, how you do it and what you can learn from completing the individual challenges.
 A quiz will be done afterwards.

-Maze / Investigatory Mansion with hidden folders and a bash script to run commands to examine (folders) objects etc etc Find the key and the scrap of paper, to find the hidden passageway with the puzzle they solved, open it with they key to find the hidden phrase that will unlock their coding powers

 ### Exercise 1:
 1. Find out how to update your PC
 1. Find out how to **upgrade** your PC
 1. **Wow, what?!
 What does upgrade mean??** Look up the difference between the two...

+### Exercise 2:
+1. Execute the following command `sudo apt install cowsay`
+1. Run `cowsay -l` to see which animals you can select
+1. Then run `cowsay -f ANIMAL_NAME "MESSAGE"` to give a funny message to a fellow-junior
+> This is important, don't ask me why, but we need this... :panda_face:

+### Exercise 3:
+1. Download this [file](../resources/preparePC.sh) onto your desktop
+1. Move to your desktop with the terminal (use `cd`)
+1. Use `ls` to see which files and folders are in your current location
+1. Use `chmod +x FILENAME`, look up what it does
+1. Then open the file first and read what it does, if you agree with what it does, run `./preparePC.sh`

 ## Goals